clairelittle/gan_experiments/README.md

 #### Note: this is just basic exploratory work at the moment

-This contains the jupyter notebook file and data to run the CTGAN implementation.
+This contains a jupyter notebook file and data to explore running the CTGAN implementation.
-The notebook 'CTGAN_Data_1991CensusSARS-V2.ipynb') contains some basic data analysis and a few runs of CTGAN to explore what it can do
+The notebook ('CTGAN_Data_1991CensusSARS-V2.ipynb') contains some basic data analysis and a few runs of CTGAN to explore what it can do

 Data is from the Census 1991 Individual SARs data Study Number 7210 - Census 1991: Individual Sample of Anonymised Records for Great Britain (SARs)